-December 31, 2023 2022 2021 (1 n thousands) Balance at January 1 \$ 43,340 \$ 50,830 \$ 45,624 Additions based on tax positions related to the current year 7,397 5,781 8,107 Additions for tax positions of prior years 4,532 1,938 1,353 Reductions for tax positions of prior years (615) (12,287) (1,028) Settlements (852) (2,139) (2,348) Expiration of applicable statute of limitations (8,755) (783) (878) Balance at December 31 \$ 45,047 \$ 43,340 \$ 50,830 \$ (8,755) \$ (783) \$ (878)
+December 31, 2024 2023 2022 (In thousands) Balance at January 1 \$ 45,047 \$ 43,340 \$ 50,830 Additions based on tax positions related to the current year 13,166 7,397 5,781 Additions for tax positions of prior years 921 4,532 1,938 Reductions for tax positions of prior years (58) (615) (12,287) Settlements (9,615) (852) (2,139) Expiration of applicable statute of limitations (797) (8,755) (783) Balance at December 31 \$ 48,664 \$ 45,047 \$ 43,340

 The Company recognizes interest and, if applicable, penalties related to unrecognized tax benefits in the income tax provision.
-Our income tax provision for each of the years ended December 31, 2023, 2022, and 2021, includes a decrease of interest and penalties of \$0.3 million, respectively.
-At December 31, 2023 and 2022, noncurrent income taxes payable include accrued interest and penalties of \$0.9 million and \$1.2 million, respectively.
+Our income tax provision for each of the years ended December 31, 2024, 2023, and 2022, includes an increase (decrease) of interest and penalties of \$0.7 million, \$(0.3) million, and \$(0.3) million, respectively.
+At December 31, 2024 and 2023, noncurrent income taxes payable include accrued interest and penalties of \$1.6 million and \$0.9 million, respectively.

 Match Group is routinely under audit by federal, state, local, and foreign authorities in the area of income tax.
 These audits include questioning the timing and the amount of income and deductions and the allocation of income and deductions among various tax jurisdictions.
-The Internal Revenue Service ("IRS") has substantially completed its audit of the Company's federal income tax returns for years through December 31, 2019, and the statute of limitations for years 2013 through 2019 has expired as of December 31, 2023.
-Returns filed in various other jurisdictions are open to examination for tax years beginning with 2014.
+The Internal Revenue Service ("IRS") has substantially completed its audit of the Company's federal income tax returns for years through December 31, 2019.
+Although the 2020 tax year is closed to assessment, adjustments to taxable income may still be made if it impacts net operating loss or credit carryforwards coming out of that year.
+Returns filed in various other jurisdictions are open to examination for tax years beginning with 2013.
 Although we believe that we have adequately reserved for our uncertain tax positions, the final tax outcome of these matters may vary significantly from our estimates.

-At December 31, 2023 and 2022, unrecognized tax benefits, including interest, were \$45.8 million and \$44.2 million, respectively.
-If unrecognized tax benefits at December 31, 2023 are subsequently recognized, \$41.0 million, net of related deferred tax assets and interest, would reduce income tax expense.
-The comparable amount as of December 31, 2022 was \$31.3 million.
-The Company believes that it is reasonably possible that its unrecognized tax benefits could decrease by approximately \$13.8 million by December 31, 2024, primarily due to settlements and expirations of statutes of limitations.
+At December 31, 2024 and 2023, unrecognized tax benefits, including interest, were \$50.3 million and \$45.8 million, respectively.
+If unrecognized tax benefits at December 31, 2024 are subsequently recognized, \$46.6 million, net of related deferred tax assets and interest, would reduce income tax expense.
+The comparable amount as of December 31, 2023 was \$41.0 million.
+The Company believes that it is reasonably possible that its unrecognized tax benefits could decrease by approximately \$0.1 million by December 31, 2025, primarily due to settlements and expirations of statutes of limitations.

-Generally, our ability to distribute the \$215.3 million cash and cash equivalents held by our foreign subsidiaries at December 31, 2023 is limited to that subsidiary's distributable reserves and after considering other corporate legal restrictions.
+Generally, our ability to distribute the \$260.0 million cash and cash equivalents held by our foreign subsidiaries at December 31, 2024 is limited to that subsidiary's distributable reserves and after considering other corporate legal restrictions.
 The remaining excess of the amount for financial reporting over the tax basis of investments in foreign subsidiaries is indefinitely reinvested, and the determination of any deferred tax liability on this amount is not practicable.